zhijing-jin/nlp-phd-global-equality/README.md

 One non-negligible reason for success is **access to information**, such as (1) knowing what a PhD in NLP is like, (2) knowing what top grad schools look for when reviewing PhD applications, (3) broadening your horizon of what is _good work_, (4) knowing how careers in NLP in both academia and industry are like, and many others.

-**Contributor:** [Zhijing Jin](http://zhijing-jin.com) (PhD student in NLP at Max Planck Institute, co-organizer of the [ACL Year-Round Mentorship Program](https://acl-mentorship.github.io))
+**Contributor:** [Zhijing Jin](http://zhijing-jin.com) (PhD student in NLP at Max Planck Institute, co-organizer of the [ACL Year-Round Mentorship Program](https://acl-mentorship.github.io)).

-Welcome to be a collaborator, -- you can make an issue/pull request, and I can add you :).
+You are welcome to be a collaborator, -- you can make an issue/pull request, and I can add you :).

+**Endorsers of this repo:** Please add your name here (by a pull request) if you endorse this repo :).

 ## Contents (Actively Updating)